conventional-commits/conventionalcommits.org/content/next/index.md

 ### Commit message with both `!` and BREAKING CHANGE footer
 ```
-chore!: drop support for Node 6
+feat!: drop support for Node 6

 BREAKING CHANGE: use JavaScript features not available in Node 6.
 ```